 Environmental Nonprofits We’re Supporting

 We were thrilled to find out that the annual B Corp certification fee applies to our 1% for the Planet membership.
 We can always get on board with supporting B Lab and their global community of people using business as a force for good in the world.
-We made a commitment to helping two other inspiring organizations as well:
+We made a commitment to help two other inspiring organizations as well:

 Climate Ride produces multi-day charity endurance events that raise money for organizations working toward a better future.
 Their beneficiaries focus on climate change, education, sustainability, renewable energy, and active transportation advocacy.
 To date, Climate Ride has granted nearly $5 million to nonprofits all over the United States that are working on these causes.
 Over $750,000 of this money was granted in 2017 alone.
 In this manner, they are a multiplier organization: a donation to Climate Ride in turn supports the 100+ local and national organizations that are their beneficiaries.
 Plus, Climate Ride inspires everyday people to push themselves and their communities to make change happen.
 We love that.